-Unrestricted gifts to this fund permit the Center Director to respond to new needs and opportunities as they arise, allowing a flexibility to offerings and initiatives that keeps Center programming current.
+Unrestricted gifts to this fund permit the center director to respond to new needs and opportunities as they arise, allowing flexibility to offerings and initiatives that keeps center programming current.
+Give to this fund »

 Javanese Gamelan Endowment (731164)

-Started with a generous $8,000 bequest from Rosannah Steinhoff, who with her husband Bill was a loyal member of the Gamelan in the 1980's, this endowment supports educational programs, annual concerts, and upkeep of the University of Michigan Gamelan Ensemble, as well as visits and residencies by expert Javanese musicians, dancers and puppeteers.
+Started with a generous $8,000 bequest from Rosannah Steinhoff, who with her husband Bill was a loyal member of the U-M Gamelan in the 1980s, this endowment supports educational programs, annual concerts, and upkeep of the University of Michigan Gamelan Ensemble, as well as visits and residencies by expert Javanese musicians, dancers and puppeteers.
+Give to this fund »

 Michigan's superb undergraduates have few opportunities to “discover” Southeast Asia on their own.
 These funds provide incentives for undergraduates to avail themselves fully of our excellent faculty and library and language resources, setting these students on course for a life-long interest in the region.
 We seek to fund:

-- Undergraduate Language Scholarships encourage undergraduates to study one of our four languages - Filipino, Indonesian, Thai and Vietnamese - provide incentives to continue studying to the advanced level, and support summer language study.
+(1) Undergraduate language scholarships encouraging undergraduates to study one of our four languages—Filipino, Indonesian, Thai and Vietnamese—and provide incentives to continue studying to the advanced level; and support summer language study;